Monday, December 23, 2024

 Gov. Phil Murphy

-Gov. Phil Murphy has declared a drought warning for all of New Jersey, imposing new restrictions on water system operators and intensifying calls for water conservation by the public.
+Gov. Phil Murphy has declared a drought warning for all of New Jersey, giving the state a stronger hand in working with water system operators and intensifying calls for water conservation by the public.

 The action Nov.
-13 comes after October became the driest October since records were started in 1895.
+13 comes after October became the driest month ever recorded in the state; records were started in 1895.
 September was the third-driest September in the state’s history.

 The state last declared a drought warning in March 2002.
 That designation lasted 10 months before it was lifted.
 Unless conditions improve, the next and final step would be to declare a drought emergency, under which businesses and homes would be hit with mandatory water restrictions.